What is the Pyongyang Marathon? Tell me more!

 |Marathon||Distance||Cost of Entry|

 A race timing chip is included in the price above.
-The maximum time limit for the full marathon is 5 and a half hours, half marathon is 2 and a half hours and both the mini marathon and 5km marathon is 2 hours.
+The maximum time limit for the full marathon is 4 hours, half marathon is 2 and a half hours and both the mini marathon and 5km marathon is 2 hours.
 All running participants will receive a Pyongyang marathon medal, with the top three men and women in each distance excluding the 5km run receiving ceramic vases at the awards ceremony held in front of 70,000 people!

 The Pyongyang Marathon committee also welcomes differently-abled runners.
 If you are interested in running please let us know more about your details so we can confirm everything ahead of the event.